openlayer-ai/openlayer-python/docs/source/reference/index.rst

 API reference
 =============

-This page gives an overview of all public unboxapi objects, functions and methods.
+This page gives an overview of all public openlayer objects, functions and methods.

 .. toctree::
    :maxdepth: 2